nikzayn/biofourmis/Readme.md

 cp sample.env .env
 sudo docker-compose build
 sudo docker-compose up
+close the terminal by ctrl+c or close it forcely
+Then again, enter the command sudo docker-compose up
 ```
 **Note**
 - When you copy the sample.env to .env file.
 Please update the email and password fields from the environemnt variables to get started with application.